 Best Analytical Paper.
 This award is given in honor of the best historiographical paper produced in a HIST 301 seminar.

-Best Senior Experience Paper.
+Derek Kaczorowski Memorial Best Senior Experience Paper Prize.
 This award recognizes the best of senior capstone work completed by history majors.
+This award is given in memory of alum Derek Kaczorowski '18.

 These endowed awards are administered annually by the Office of Advancement.
 Faculty nominates students for the awards, the value of which can vary according to the income generated by their endowment.
 At its discretion, the department can split awards among multiple students.